boguszjelinski/kaboot/README.md

 ## Current work in kaboot
 There is a lot of work in progress in Kaboot:
 * big load tuning (60k requests per hour)
+* more accurate ETA
-* taxi order at a specific time, not ASAP - DONE, 2021-01-03
+* minibus order at a specific time - DONE, 2021-01-03
 * adding passengers during a running route - DONE, 2021-01-10
 * ad-hoc passengers on stops ("hail and ride")
 * anticipatory allocation based on currently executed routes